Pittsburgh’s Medical Malpractice Lawyers

 If you think you are a victim of medical malpractice, you should contact an attorney as soon as possible.
 Your medical malpractice claim is subject to time limitations, and if those limitations expire, you will lose your right to receive compensation for your losses.

-At Hal Waldman & Associates, our experienced medical malpractice attorneys will carefully read your medical records and consult with expert witnesses to make sure that you received the appropriate medical you were entitled to when you trusted your health to the medical profession.
+At Hal Waldman & Associates, our experienced medical malpractice attorney pittsburgh pa will carefully read your medical records and consult with expert witnesses to make sure that you received the appropriate medical you were entitled to when you trusted your health to the medical profession.

 We provide our legal services on a contingency-fee basis.
 That means you will never have to pay us out of your own pocket for our legal services.
 Our legal fees will be paid once you obtain a settlement or jury verdict in your favor.
 We also will pay the costs of obtaining your medical records and having them reviewed by an expert when we deem that necessary.
 Our process is risk-free, so if you think you have a claim call for a free consultation as soon as possible.